-To learn more about the era's surprisingly macabre history, take a dive into our selection of Victorian true crime books.
+To learn more about the era's macabre criminal history, dive into our selection of Victorian true crime books.
 From horrifying accounts of killer spouses to a train murder that belongs in a Christie novel, each one exposes the evils that hid beneath top hats and high-neck collars.

 The Napoleon of Crime